yawningvoid/carousel/README.md

 ## API

 This project uses the Subsonic API.
 The base URL is http://demo.subsonic.org/rest/.
-The username is 'guest' and the password is 'guest'.
-The version is 1.12.0.
-The relevant APIs are 'getAlbumList2', 'getCoverArt', and 'getAlbum'.